Does creatine make you gain weight

 1. Gastrointestinal issues

-Due to creatine supplementation, some individuals may experience gastrointestinal issues, such as bloating, cramping, or diarrhea.
-These side effects can often be mitigated by adjusting the dosage, using a micronized creatine product, or consuming Creatine with a meal.
+Because of creatine supplementation, some individuals may experience gastrointestinal issues, such as bloating, cramping, or diarrhea.
+These side effects can often be mitigated by adjusting the dosage, using a micronized creatine product, or consuming creatine with a meal.

 1. Kidney and liver concerns